How to Create Windows with Custom Sill and Head Heights in Revit

 Learn More

-If I were to set this to level two, which had a floor-to-floor of 14 feet, then I can see that I've got three feet, 11 feet, but I'm a little bit too high there, so I can set my top offset to negative three, and that gives me an eight foot window, and now at this point I'm ready to just draw it out.
-We will go in and we'll make this adjustment.
-You can see here the number is set to four, which works out really well for us in this case, but I will just go ahead and draw it in, and I'm just picking the center line of my wall and the intersection of that reference plane, and you can see as I draw it, it'll set it up exactly the way I want it.
+If I were to set this to level two, which had a floor-to-floor of 14 feet, then I see that I've got three feet, 11 feet, but I'm slightly too high, so I can set my top offset to negative three, and that gives me an eight-foot window.
+Now I'm ready to draw it out.
+We will go in and make this adjustment.
+You can see the number is set to four, which works well for us in this case, but I will just go ahead and draw it in, and I'm picking the centerline of my wall and the intersection of that reference plane, and you can see as I draw it, it'll set it up exactly the way I want it.

-Now when you look at this, the glass is on the inside face of the building.
+Now, when you look at this, the glass is on the inside face of the building.
 I want it to be on the outside face, so I'll hit spacebar, and then it'll draw in my window.
-Now one thing that's happened is it's drawn in our grids, so when I look at it in 3D, but it didn't actually give us the mullions that we're looking for, so what I could do is I could select this, I can go to edit type, and then I can set the mullions for the vertical and the horizontal types.
+One thing that happened is that it drew in our grids, so when I look at it in 3D, it didn't actually give us the mullions we're looking for.
+So what I could do is I could select this, go to 'Edit Type', and then set the mullions for the vertical and horizontal types.

 Looks good, so I'll go ahead and hit okay, and now we've got our window set up on level one, and this is going to really set us up so that we can create the rest of this very quickly.